TelepathicGrunt/RepurposedStructures/README.md

 Q: Does this mod work with [YUNG's Better Strongholds](https://www.curseforge.com/minecraft/mc-mods/yungs-better-strongholds) mod?

 <br/>
-A: Yes BUT only with latest version of Repurposed Structures.
-(PLEASE UPDATE REPURPOSED STRUCTURES PEOPLE) When Better Strongholds is on, they will only replace the Overworld Strongholds.
-RS's Nether Stronghold will still spawn in Nether biomes.
+A: Yes indeed it will on latest version of Repurposed Structures.
+Do note, RS's Nether Stronghold will still spawn in Nether biomes and be unchanged.

 <br/>
 <br/>